H-unter/Electrical-Components-Web-Scraper/README.md

 # Electrical Components Web Scraper

 A Python package for scraping technical specifications from manufacturer product pages.
-Given a SKU, it returns a structured pandas DataFrame (and optionally a CSV) with consistent column formatting across brands.
+Given a SKU, it converts raw web data into a structured, canonical JSON format.

 ## Installation

-Clone the repo and install in editable mode from the **project root** (where `pyproject.toml` lives):
+Clone the repo and install in editable mode from the project root (where `pyproject.toml` lives):

 ```bash
 pip install -e .